404-unfound/404unfound/content/_index.md

 {{< icon vendor="fa-brands" name="discord" link="https://discord.gg/EnvswA55Tf" >}}
 {{< /icon-group >}}

 Hello!
-We are a Singapore CTF team from Ngee Ann Polytechnic.
+We are a CTF team based in Singapore striving to secure tomorrow, one flag at a time.

 Feel free to explore around our site, and do check out our [writeups](/writeups) and solutions too :smile: